Namraj14/Imperative-Apex/README.md

 ## 🔥 What is Imperative Apex?

 **Imperative Apex** is when you manually call Apex methods from your Lightning Web Component (LWC) using JavaScript.
 Unlike the declarative `@wire` approach, imperative calls give you full control over when and how the server-side code executes.
+An imperative Apex call is made when you decide in your JavaScript to call the Apex method — like when a user clicks a button, or a condition is met.

 ---